fr4iser90/FoundryCord/utils/README.md

-# Application Center
+# Application Center - Utility Suite

 ## Overview

-This utility suite provides comprehensive management tools for deploying, configuring, and maintaining applications in various environments.
-It simplifies the operational aspects of running your applications on remote servers through an interactive command-line interface with automated setup, intelligent deployment, and robust monitoring capabilities.
+This utility suite provides a generic framework for managing Docker-based applications.
+It offers tools for deploying, configuring, and maintaining projects defined in a `project_config.sh` file, simplifying operations on local or remote servers through an interactive command-line interface.

 ## Key Features

+- **Project Agnostic**: Designed to manage different projects by loading settings from `project_config.sh`.
-- **Intelligent Setup**: Automatic detection and initialization of local/remote environments.
+- **Intelligent Setup**: Automatic detection and initialization based on the loaded configuration.
 - **Remote Server Management**: Deploy and manage applications on remote servers without manual SSH commands.
 - **Container Management**: Control Docker containers with simple menu options.
 - **Database Operations**: Perform backups, restores, and migrations with ease.